 a batch containing zero HL7 messages MAY be sent to meet a requirement for periodic submission of batches when there are no messages to send.

 a batch containing zero negative acknowledgment messages MAY be sent to indicate that all the HL7 messages contained in the batch being acknowledged are implicitly acknowledged.
-See Section 2.9.3.3, "."
+See Section 2.9.3.3, "Acknowledging batches."

 To better understand, why security labels MAY be applicable to batch files, we provide the following use case: